PascalKieslich/mousetrap/README.md

 ## Citation

-If you use the `mousetrap` package in your published research, we kindly ask that you cite it as follows:
+If you use the `mousetrap` package in your published research, we kindly ask that you cite the associated book chapter:

 Kieslich, P. J., Henninger, F., Wulff, D. U., Haslbeck, J. M. B., & Schulte-Mecklenbeck, M. (2019).
 Mouse-tracking: A practical guide to